OrionExplorer/dcpam/README.md

 | SQL query for timestamps (eg. MIN, MAX) | Database      |
 | SQL query for diffs (eg. IN, NOT IN)    | Database      |

 > **Notice**: Only Extract and Load processes are available.
 It is yet to be decided how to handle Transform process.

+### Parallel Execution
+It is possible to use multiple processes/threads to accomplish single task.
+Instead of one configuration of many queries per source system, DCPAM allows to create many configurations of the same source system with one or more queries.

 ### Data sources
 DCPAM development is still in progress with following data sources available: